Essential for keeping the airport's runway and airfield operating 24/7

 Gatwick Airport is the world's busiest single runway operation, so we need to be alert and ready to tackle any problem that may arise.

-All Airside Operational teams are trained and equipped to the highest standards.
-Whether an aircraft emergency, medical response, a chemical spill, wildlife dispersal, volcanic ash, ice, snow or even calling in bee keepers, they’re always thinking on their feet.
+Whether dealing with an aircraft emergency, medical response, a chemical spill, wildlife dispersal, volcanic ash, ice, snow or even calling in bee keepers, they’re always thinking on their feet.

 Did you know it takes just four minutes to inspect Gatwick’s runway?
 But when you have to complete it in 15 to 30-second bursts to fit in around aircraft taking off and landing, it’s a different matter.